ackerman2001/OpenCDK/README.md

 If you are a developer.
 See:
 * [Coding Style](https://github.com/ackerman2001/OpenCDK/wiki/Coding-Style)
 ## Building
-Caitlyn language is supported for Linux but other platforms should be able to buid Open Caitlyn Development Kit First of all you will need to install gcc-10
+Caitlyn language is supported for Linux but other platforms should be able to buid Open Caitlyn Development Kit.
+First of all you will need to install gcc-10
 ```
 sudo apt-get-repository ppa:ubuntu-toolchain-r/test